slimaneguemil/stream_smartrade/Readme.md

 ClientRxJava Module:
-It contains a Rxjava  end client to establish reacting communication with BrokerConnector. with the properties we can desin dynamically channel communication with brokers. see unit testing to see functionnalities.
+It contains a Rxjava  end client to establish reacting communication with BrokerConnector. with the properties we can design dynamically channel communication with brokers. see unit testing to see functionnalities.

 ClientReactor Module:
-It contains a Reactor end client to establish reacting communication with BrokerConnector. with the properties we can desin dynamically channel communication with brokers.
+It contains a Reactor end client to establish reacting communication with BrokerConnector. with the properties we can design dynamically channel communication with brokers.

 ClientRest :
-in progress to communicate with spring Webflux.
+point-to-point solution based on spring Webflux.

+in study:
+ClientWebsocket /ServerWebsocket: web socket client-server solution to establish connection with Brokerconnectorbased on Reactor. clientRSocket/ServerRSocket : rsocket client-server solution to establish connection with Brokerconnectorbased on Reactor.